1996–97 Miami Heat season: NBA playoffs

-After the Heat trailed 3–1 in the series, a brawl occurred in Game 5 at the Miami Arena, in which the Heat defeated the Knicks, 96–81; during the fourth quarter, Brown picked up Knicks guard Charlie Ward, and threw him off the court, which prompted several Knicks players to come off the bench during the altercation.
+One notable incident of the series occurred in Game 5 at the Miami Arena, in which the Heat defeated the Knicks, 96–81.
+During the fourth quarter, a brawl erupted when Brown picked up Knicks guard Charlie Ward, and threw him off the court, which prompted several Knicks players to come off the bench during the altercation.
 Five Knicks players were suspended, with four of them receiving automatic one-game suspensions for leaving the bench during an altercation, while Brown was suspended for two games.
-The Heat won the next two games, thus winning the series in seven games.

-In their first appearance in the Eastern Conference Finals, the Heat lost in five games to the defending NBA champion Chicago Bulls.
+Despite the absence of Brown, the Heat won Game 6 over the Knicks at Madison Square Garden, 95–90 to even the series, and then won Game 7 at the Miami Arena, 101–90, in which Hardaway scored 38 points; the Heat defeated the Knicks in a hard-fought seven-game series to advance to the Conference Finals for the first time.

+In their first appearance in the Eastern Conference Finals, the Heat faced off against the top–seeded, and defending NBA champion Chicago Bulls, who won the Central Division title, and were led by the trio of All-Star guard Michael Jordan, All-Star forward Scottie Pippen, and rebound-specialist Dennis Rodman.
+The Heat lost the first three games, but managed to win Game 4 over the Bulls at the Miami Arena, 87–80.
+However, the Heat lost Game 5 to the Bulls on the road, 100–87 at the United Center, thus losing the series in five games.
 It was also the fifth playoff matchup between Riley and Bulls head coach Phil Jackson that decade, with the first three meetings from 1992 to 1994 when Riley coached the Knicks, and in last year's playoffs.

 The Bulls would go on to defeat the Utah Jazz in six games in the 1997 NBA Finals, winning their second consecutive NBA championship, and their fifth championship in seven years.